rahmatsobrian/newdatbrconverter/README.md

-# newdatbrconverter
 How To Convert system.new.dat.br to system.img (or vendor file) on Termux Android No Root Needed

-This only to convert new.dat.br to new.dat to .img
-For the other way around, sorry I don't know
+This only to convert new.dat.br to new.dat to .img For the other way around, sorry I don't know

 #Step

 1. Install git & brotli package
 Command: pkg install git && pkg install brotli

-2. Download this repo
+2. Clone this repo
 git clone https://github.com/rahmatsobrian/newdatbrconverter && cd newdatbrconverter

-4. Put the file
+Put the file:
 system.new.dat.br
 system.patch.dat
 system.transfer.list
 vendor.new.dat.br
 vendor.patch.dat
 vendor.transfer.list
 into this folder (newdatbrconverter)

-5. Convert system.new.dat.br to system.new.dat
+3. Convert system.new.dat.br to system.new.dat
 Command: brotli --decompress system.new.dat.br -o system.new.dat

-Before: system.new.dat.br (500Mb)
-After/Result: system.new.dat (1,5Gb)
+Before: system.new.dat.br (500Mb) After/Result: system.new.dat (1,5Gb)

-7. Convert vendor.new.dat.br to vendor.new.dat
+4. Convert vendor.new.dat.br to vendor.new.dat
 Command: brotli --decompress vendor.new.dat.br -o vendor.new.dat

 Before: vendor.new.dat.br (100Mb)
 After/Result: vendor.new.dat (300Mb)

-9. Convert system.new.dat to system.img
+5. Convert system.new.dat to system.img
 Command: python sdat2img.py system.transfer.list system.new.dat system.img

 Before: system.new.dat (1,5Gb)
 After/Result: system.img (3Gb)

-11. Convert vendor.new.dat to vendor.img
+6. Convert vendor.new.dat to vendor.img
 Command: python sdat2img.py vendor.transfer.list vendor.new.dat vendor.img

 Before: vendor.new.dat (300Mb)
 After/Result: vendor.img (500Mb)

 #Done